SandeepTripathy360/YoutubeKnowledgeAssistant/README.md

 1. The user enters a YouTube video URL.
 2. The transcript is retrieved using the YouTube Transcript API.
 3. The transcript is split into smaller chunks.
-4. HuggingFace embeddings are generated for each chunk.
+4. Google Gemini embeddings are generated for each chunk.
 5. The embeddings are stored in ChromaDB.
 6. Relevant chunks are retrieved based on the user's query.
 7. Gemini generates an answer using the retrieved context.